 Plants growing in rich, organic soil that is amended annually don’t require fertilization.
 Naturally woodland plants, they will appreciate a regular top dressing application of lead mold.

 A slow release plant food can also be applied to the soil around the plant when foliage first emerges in spring.
 Home made compost can also be applied at this time.
-While this is not necessary it does encourage longer lasting flowers to set.
+While this is not necessary it does encourage longer lasting white flowers and pink flowers to set.
+The pink bleeding heart is a very popular variety.

 Apply an organic mulch to the soil around the base of the plant.
 This not only helps to keep the plant cool it will also help the soil to retain moisture.
 As the organic mulch, such as leaves or homemade compost breaks down it returns nutrients to the soil, further boosting the plant.